 Mr. Dovi Yarmush started his teaching career teaching martial arts to children and adults.
 In 2013, he joined the Netivot staff working with children one-on-one.
 The Montessori environment appealed to him, and he joined our Upper Elementary staff in 2014.
 Mr. Dovi recently complete his Lower Elementary certification and began the coursework for his Upper Elementary credential.

 Morah Daniella Barishansky attended Midreshet Lindenbaum in Israel and has a BA in Political Science from Stern College.
 Morah Daniella comes to us from the OU Advocacy Center, where she was part of the team lobbying (successfully!) for more state funding for Jewish day schools.
 After observing Netivot first hand, she concluded that she would rather make her contribution to Jewish education from within the classroom.
 Previously, Morah Daniella has taught Judaics one-on-one and in Hebrew School, and she has taught English to impoverished teens in the south of Israel.
-This summer she attended the Jewish Montessori Training Center at Netivot.
+She attended the Jewish Montessori Training Center at Netivot.

 Rav Zev Rappaport studied at Yeshivat Kerem B’Yavneh in Israel.
 He holds a BA in Liberal Arts and is currently completing a Masters in Special Education.
 He has taught Chumash and Jewish Thought at Yeshivat Ashreinu in Beit Shemesh, as well as Chumash, Mishna and Ivrit classes at Rabbi Pesach Raymon Yeshiva.
 In addition to Limudei Kodesh, Rav Zev is passionate about English Literature.
 He enjoys teaching everything from Dr. Seuss to Charles Dickens, and he hopes to have the chance to "guest lecture" in General Studies literature circles.
 Rav Zev completed the Jewish Montessori training at Netivot as well as an intensive course in Montessori adolescent education.